franciscrot/dma/dh-skills.md

 ## Data cleaning {#data-work}

 Research projects often follow a pattern: data is collected.
-Then it is "cleaned" so that it can be analysed by digital methods.
+Then it is "cleaned" so that it can be analysed by digital methods (e.g. topic modelling, network analysis).
 Then it is analysed and disseminated.
 Visualisation (see below) can also be part of the process - either part of the analysis, and/or part of the dissemination.

 <details markdown="1">
 <summary>Resources</summary>